 Next time someone says we put too much emphasis on sports in this country, inform them that in ancient Greece, wars were forbidden during the Olympic games — thereby changing the course of history.
 In large part, we can thank the early Olympic organizers for that.
 As some of the world’s first sports managers, they did more than pull the games together.
 Their efforts affected the whole of society — socially, economically, even politically.
 Today’s sports managers do the same.
-If this illustrious career is for you, there’s no better place to study than the University of New Haven — a pioneer in sports management degrees.
+If this illustrious career is for you, there’s no better place to study than the University of New Haven — a pioneer in sport management degrees for 30 years.

 The College of Business at the University of New Haven began offering sports management degrees in 1985.
-As a pioneer in the field, the UNH sports management program was the first to be licensed and accredited by the State of Connecticut.
-In 1995, UNH became one of the first universities in North America to have its sports management program accredited by the Sports Management Program Review Council (SMPRC).
+As a pioneer in the field, the UNH sport management program was the first to be licensed and accredited by the State of Connecticut.
+In 1995, UNH became one of the first universities in North America to have its sport management program accredited by the Sports Management Program Review Council (SMPRC).
 The University has a long history of producing leaders and grand slam careers in various sectors of the sports industry.
 Among our graduates are the following individuals: